Prompt Stealing Attacks Against Text-to-Image Generation Models: Defense

 \subsection{Experimental Settings}

 We follow the same experimental settings in \autoref{section:exp_settings} for the text-to-image generation model and the attack model.

-\mypara{Evaluation Metric} We design our evaluation metrics based on the two goals of the defender: effectiveness and utility. \begin{itemize} \item \mypara{Effectiveness} We adopt the same quantitative metrics, i.e., semantic similarity, modifier similarity, and image similarity, from \autoref{section:exp_settings} as the effectiveness metrics. \item \mypara{Utility} For utility, we measure the mean squared error (MSE) between the target image and the shielded image.
+\mypara{Evaluation Metric} We design our evaluation metrics based on the two goals of the defender: effectiveness and utility. \begin{itemize} \item \mypara{Effectiveness} We adopt the same quantitative metrics, i.e., semantic, modifier, image, and pixel similarity, from \autoref{section:exp_settings} as the effectiveness metrics. \item \mypara{Utility} For utility, we measure the mean squared error (MSE) between the target image and the shielded image.
 Lower MSE implies higher utility. \end{itemize}